 Watermelon: you do not need to cook the watermelon!
 If you want to use watermelon juice, simply puree a little more than 1 cup of watermelon chunks in a food processor and then strain it through the fine mesh strainer.
 Reduce the water by 1 cup and then add 1 cup of watermelon juice to cooled sugar water.

 Make sure to keep your lemonade in an air-tight liquid storage container that is glass or plastic.
 You can even store it in a pitcher, if it has a lid.
-In an airtight container in the fridge, Pink Lemonade will stay deliciously fresh for up to a week.
+In an airtight container in the refrigerator, Pink Lemonade will stay good for up to a week.